 - We also support and participate in the Technology Coalition, an organization comprised of technology industry leaders with the goal of preventing and eradicating online child sexual exploitation and abuse.
 You can read more about the Technology Coalition here.

 What you can do

-If you encounter material that appears to exploit or harm children, please report it through our in-product abuse reporting mechanisms or email firstname.lastname@example.org.
+If you encounter material you believe to be child sexual abuse material while using Adobe's products and services, please report it through our in-product abuse reporting mechanisms or email firstname.lastname@example.org.

 You can also make a report directly to the National Center for Missing and Exploited Children through www.CyberTipline.org or by calling 1-800-843-5678.